derailed/popeye/README.md

 ## The Command Line

-You can use Popeye standalone or using a spinach yaml config to tune the sanitizer.
+You can use Popeye standalone or using a spinach yaml config to tune the linter.
 Details about the Popeye configuration file are below.

 ```shell
 # Dump version info